Table of Contents

 It’s our experience that most owners underestimate the amount of maintenance that their property needs.

-With this, the owner may believe that it is in 100% rentable condition when, in fact, the tenant doesn’t want to risk losing an affordable house in their desired location…so they rent it without voicing concern over maintenance issues.
+With this, the owner may believe that it is in 100% rentable condition when, in fact, the resident doesn’t want to risk losing an affordable house in their desired location…so they rent it without voicing concern over maintenance issues.

 One of our services is a quarterly inspection of rental houses.
 Our Property Manager Technicians walk properties once a quarter and send reports back to our owners.
-This report highlights any maintenance issues we believe the owner should be aware of in case they would like to fix something before the tenant complains.
+This report highlights any maintenance issues we believe the owner should be aware of in case they would like to fix something before the resident complains.

 The property manager in Nashville you choose may have a maintenance department, or they may outsource all of the work and manage the vendors for a small fee.